apollographql/apollo/docs/source/platform/client-awareness.md

 ![druid cutover](../img/client-awareness/cutover.png)

-## Advanced Setup
+## Advanced setup

-Client awareness is a full stack solution that threads client information from the consumer to server, so we can configure the client and server.
+The _Setup_ section above should cover most use cases with no additional configuration, but if more precise control is necessary (for example, when using a non-Apollo client or server), the following examples should be useful.

 ### Client